 See related: Public Transportation in Germany

 Looking for one of the best short and budget-friendly Berlin day trips?
-Taking a boat tour through River Havel to Potsdam is the way to go.
+The way to go is to take a boat tour through River Havel to Potsdam.

-To enjoy the lovely fresh air, blue water, and long stretches of greenery, you can ride bicycles and enjoy a little picnic of your own.
+To enjoy the lovely fresh air, blue water, and long stretches of greenery, you can ride bicycles and enjoy a little picnic.
 You can also plan to drive along the river in your car or a bus.

-The quickest route is to take a boat tour from Spandau and pass-through areas like Grunewald Tower, Breitehorn, and Lindwerder.
-On your way back, sit on a ship to Potsdam and then take a bus to Berlin’s city center.
+The quickest route is to take a boat tour from Spandau and pass through areas like Grunewald Tower, Breitehorn, and Lindwerder.
+On your way back, sit on a ship to Potsdam and take a bus to Berlin’s city center.
 This route will cost less than you may plan.

-If you aren’t a beach person, there is a lot more you can do here.
-If you feel like driving, pass through Am Grossen Wannsee to enjoy the pleasant breeze and the scenic beauty along the road.
+You can do much more here if you aren’t a beach person.
+If you like driving, pass through Am Grossen Wannsee to enjoy the pleasant breeze and the scenic beauty along the road.